crxdelv/crespot/docs/single/episode.md

 This is the list of available markets of the episode.

 ### `str: name`
-This is the name of the show.
+This is the name of the episode.

 ### `int: duration`
 This is the milliseconds duration of the episode.